datasektionen/sso/README.md

 - `map`: The response body will contain a json object with keys being usernames and values being objects as explained in `single`.
 Requested non-existing users will not be present in the response.

+`GET /api/search`: Retrives user information (kthid, email, first name, family name, year tag) by searching their kthid, first name and family name.
+The url paramaters:
+- `query` is used for the search term (if omited return all members)
+- `limit` for the number of entries returned (defaults to 5)
+- `offset` for the number of entries to skip (defaults to 0)
+- `year` to limit the search to a specific year, formated as a year tag (if omited search all years)

 ## Development

 ### Install dependencies